 For the CBDA scenario a bicycle is traveling in a straight line at 15 km/h beside the parked vehicle.

-In the first run, the EBT passes the parking car without operation on the door handle to assess the information given to the driver, where applicable.
+In the first run, the EBT passes the parking car without operation on the door opening interface to assess the information given to the driver, where applicable.

-In the second run (when applicable), the VUT driver door handle will be operated when the bicyclist front reference point is @ $7m \pm [0.5]$ m from the most rearward point of the driver door.
+In the second run (when applicable), the VUT driver door opening interface will be operated (T{open} for Warning system or $T{door\ operation}$ for retention system) when the bicyclist front reference point is @ 8 m \pm [0,5] m from the most rearward point of the driver door.

-Figure 7-12: Reference point and direction relative to the VUT for dooring scenario
+Figure 7-15: Reference point and direction relative to the VUT for dooring scenario